shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 - Make sure that your DNS has been updated as the last step said.

 ### Reference
-- [How to setup your shadowsocks server?](https://github.com/easonhuang123/blog/issues/1).
-When you configure your domain in [freenom.com](https://freenom.com), you may get into some troubles because that the register script needs recaptcha (it may hide in the website appreance, you can see network errors in Google Chrome developer panel by press `F12`).
+- [How to setup your shadowsocks server?](https://github.com/easonhuang123/blog/issues/1) When you configure your domain in [freenom.com](https://freenom.com), you may get into some troubles because that the register script needs recaptcha (it may hide in the website appreance, you can see network errors in Google Chrome developer panel by press `F12`).
 Since you do NOT EVEN have access to Google, the continuing becomes impossible.
-Therefore, I strongly recommend you to setup you shadowsocks server in you VPS first, and then get a free domain to setup you v2ray.
+Therefore, I strongly recommend you to setup you shadowsocks server in your VPS first, and then get a free domain to setup you v2ray.